ryanlintott/LookingGlassUI/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@ryanlintott-blue.svg?style=flat)](http://twitter.com/ryanlintott)

 # Overview
-A Swift Package with SwiftUI views that can rotate views based on device orientation.
-It's especially useful in faking a light reflection to create a shimmering effect when the device rotates.
+Create shimmer, parallax or other rotation effects based on device orientation.

-- [`.motionManager()`](#motionmanager) - A view modifier that creates a `MotionManager` class that gets device rotation information from Core Motion and adds it into the environment for other views to access.
+- [`.motionManager()`](#motionmanager) - A view modifier that adds a `MotionManager` class into the environment.
-- [`ShimmerView`](#shimmerview) - A view similar to color that shimmers with another color as if reflecting light when your device rotates.
+- [`ShimmerView`](#shimmerview) - A color that shimmers with another color as if reflecting light when the device rotates.
-- [`.shimmer()`](#shimmer) - A view modifier that overlays a shimmer color on any view as the device rotates.
+- [`.shimmer()`](#shimmer) - A view modifier that overlays a shimmer color as if reflecting light when the device rotates.
-- [`.parallax()`](#parallax) - A view modifier that applies a parallax effect on any view as the device rotates.
+- [`.parallax()`](#parallax) - A view modifier that moves the view to add a parallax effect when the device rotates.
 - [`LookingGlass`](#lookingglass) - A view that rotates its child view to a specific 3d angle relative to the real world and positions it relative to the device.
 - [`.deviceRotationEffect()`](#devicerotationeffect) - A view modifier that rotates a view based on device rotation.
+- [`.rotation3dEffect()`](#rotation3deffect) - A view modifier that rotates a view based on a quaternion.
+- [`Quat`](#quat) - A wrapper for simd.quaternion with handy extensions.

-# Gold Shimmer Demo
+# Demo App
+Check out [LookingGlassUIExample](https://github.com/ryanlintott/LookingGlassUIExample) to see how to use this package in your app.

+# Installation and Usage
+This package is compatible with iOS 14+.

+1. In Xcode go to `File -> Add Packages`
+2. Paste in the repo's url: `https://github.com/ryanlintott/LookingGlassUI` and select by version.
+3. Import the package using `import LookingGlassUI`

+# Is this Production-Ready?
-This package is currently used to create a gold shimmer effect on many gold elements in the [Old English Wordhord app](https://oldenglishwordhord.com/app).
-Download it to see the effect in action.
+Really it's up to you.
+I currently use this package to create a gold shimmer effect on many gold elements in the [Old English Wordhord app](https://oldenglishwordhord.com/app).
+Download it for free and turn on the shimmer effect in Settings.

 ![An iphone rotated back and forth showing the Old English Wordhord App with all the gold elements shimmering as if reflecting light.
 A screen recording on the right shows the same content.](https://user-images.githubusercontent.com/2143656/128365446-6f9edb2a-e318-44c7-b095-4ab8b9c820f5.gif)